katalon-studio/katalon-studio.github.io/pages/katalon-studio/docs/azure-devops-test-plans.md

 You can change the test plan ID, test run name, and build definition ID, release definition ID of a test run by using the following command-line.

+> Notes:
+>
+> Release Definition ID is available from version 8.1.0 onwards.

 **Requirements**

 * An active Katalon Runtime Engine license.